Ant2210/project2/README.md

     <img src="./assets/testing/images/warning2.webp" alt="Screenshot of dev tools console warning">

--   Warning 3: Links must have discernible text: Element has no title attribute<br>
+-   Warning 3: Links must have discernible text: Element has no title attribute.<br>

     This is Same issue as warning 2 with the “invisible” links used to launch the modals, rectified as per warning 2.